SMPP supports delivery receipts / reports (DLRs) for SMS messages so that your application can determine delivery outcomes.

 |Message is undeliverable.
 The message has encountered a delivery error and is deemed permanently undeliverable.
 No further delivery attempts will be made.
 Certain network or MC internal errors result in the permanent non-delivery of a message.
 Examples of such errors would be an unknown subscriber or network error that indicated that the given destination mobile was denied SMS service or could not support SMS.|

 Error codes returned in delivery receipts are used to indicate any error situation encountered when attempting to deliver a message.
 Error codes are SMS gateway and SMSC platform specific.
-However, the following shows the approach typically taken:
+However, the following shows an approach often taken:

 Code Meaning 1 MT number is unknown in the MT network’s HLR 2 MT number is unknown in the MT network’s HLR 5 MT number is unknown in the MT network’s MSC 9 MT number is classed as an illegal subscriber in the MT network’s MSC 11 MT HLR sends back a “Teleservice not provisioned” error in responseto the SRI 12 MT handset is listed as an Illegal device on the MSC.
 13 Customer is barred according to the MT HLR from receiving SMS 15 MT customer is part of a CUG that is not allowed to receive SMS 21 SMS not supported in the MT network.
 22 SMS not supported in the MT MSC 31 MT handset is busy.
 The signalling control channel is in use.
 (Probably receiving another SMS at the same time) 32 GPRS – As above 34 System failure in the MT network.
 35 Data Missing in either the MT HLR or MSC 36 Unexpected data value received in response to a FSM or SRI 40 Memory capacity exceeded on the MT handset 41 MT handset protocol error 42 MT handset is not equipped to support SMS 43 Short message type “0” not supported by the MT handset.
 44 MT network unable to replace the SMS on the MT customers’ handset 45 Unspecified protocol error on the MT handset 46 Message class not supported on the MT handset 47 Unspecified DCS (Data coding scheme) error on the MT handset 48 Transfer layer PDU not supported by MT handset 49 SIM card full on MT handset 50 MT handset’s SIM is unable to store the message 51 Error in MT handset 52 Memory capacity exceeded on the MT handset 53 SIM application toolkit busy on the MS handset 54 SIM data download error on the MT customer’s handset 55 Unspecified MS handset error 60 Absent subscriber.
 No reason known 61 Absent subscriber due to phone being switched off 62 Absent subscriber due to phone out of coverage/flat battery 63 Absent subscriber due to roaming restriction/restricted area 64 Absent subscriber due to being deregistered in the HLR 65 Absent subscriber due to being purged in the VLR (off for 24+ hours) 66 Absent subscriber (GPRS) cannot be paged by the SGSN 67 Absent subscriber due to GPRS detached 68 Absent subscriber due to deregistration in the HLR (GPRS) 69 Absent subscriber due to GPRS MS purged in VLR 70 Absent subscriber due to unidentified subscriber on the MSC that the FSM was sent to.
 71 Absent subscriber due to unidentified subscriber on the SGSN